frehder/mbox2eml/README.md

 # mbox2eml

+**This project is no longer maintained.
+I don't use this anymore by myself and don't have the time to maintain it any further.
+Feel free to fork and modify as you like.**

+---

 Python Script to create .eml files for every email in an mbox file.

 **Use at your own risk.
 Please make a backup before you run it.**